 The Nessie Tip:

-Your phone is doing a disservice to your natural sleep cycle already—looking at you, TikTok.
+Your phone is doing a disservice to your natural sleep cycle already.
+Prioritize ending your screen time at least Cleveland Clinic “Why You Should Ditch Your Phone Before Bed” View Source rather than loading up on melatonin to compensate for the bleary-eyed doomscrolling.
 Use melatonin as a supplement instead of a necessity and start with 0.5 milligrams, gradually increasing the dose by 0.5 as needed as needed to a max of 3 milligrams—and, of course, tell your healthcare provider you’re taking the supplement.
+If you have trouble forgoing your phone to wind down for sleep, consider supplementing your typical screentime with a meditation app.
+We’ve tested and reviewed the leading ones here—a number of which have content dedicated to helping you fall asleep.

 Dr. Rohrscheib recommends not exceeding 5 milligrams per day—and even lower for older adults—unless instructed by a doctor.
 “Melatonin tells your brain the time of day to sleep and be awake.
 When you introduce high levels of melatonin into your system, you stimulate your circadian rhythm to put you to sleep,” says Rohrscheib.